 'Jane McBay?' shouted Seana, 'Morag Bewny more like!'
 'You take your mother's name?
 You take my fish processing business?
 Then you take our children?'

-With that Seana charged and tackling her by the waist, they plunged together from the wharf into the murky depths of the, unusually deep, water.
+With that Seana charged and tackling her by the waist, they plunged together from the wharf into the murky depths of the, unusually deeper than it actually is, water.

 That cliffhanger sets up the second series nicely but it's bad news from the BBC™ and they won't be commissioning Jane McBay.
 Something about a jumping shark in episode two although that could be argued to have arrived a lot earlier.